ventojs/vento/docs/2-API/print.md

 ## Pipes

-Pipes allows to transform the content before printing it using custom functions or global functions.
+Pipes allow transforming the content before printing it using custom functions or global functions.
 Use `|>` to apply functions.

 Vento comes with the `escape` filter by default.
 This filter escapes the html